heymikehaynes/crashthearcade/content/subscirbe.md

 ---
 layout: layouts/base.njk
-permalink: /follow/
+permalink: /subscribe/
 eleventyNavigation:
-  key: Follow
+  key: Subscribe
   order: 5
 ---

-# Follow
+# Subscribe

-#### Subscribe and stay updated with new posts and bookmarks through the feeds below or follow updates on social media.
-Note that some sites may include NSFW content.
+#### Stay updated with new posts and bookmarks through the feeds below or follow updates and nonsense on social media.
+Note that some sites *may* include NSFW content.

 ## Feeds